-In the 2022-2023 season, we participated in the Program Signaling pilot, in which applicants could send a signal of interest to up to five residency programs.
+In the 2023-2024 season, we participated in program signaling, in which applicants could send a signal of interest to up to five residency programs.
 We anticipate that we will continue to participate, but Pritzker students do not need to use one of their signals for our program.
 Your interview slot with us is guaranteed.